 You can change the default ringing tone on a Billion router by:

-Echo is generally caused by differences in audio volume at each end of the phone call.
-Most endpoints have some form of echo-cancellation or another, if yours doesn't, please consider obtaining one that does.
+Echo is generally caused by differences in volume at each end of the phone call.
+Most endpoints have some form of echo-cancellation or another.
+If yours doesn't, please consider obtaining one that does.

 Some occasional echo is quite normal, even on "normal" phone services, but if it happens all the time, make sure your endpoint's speaker device isn't turned up too loud.